-Cheese and Bacon Canapé is an appetizer you definitely want to have on your list of easy elegant hors d’oeuvres.
-The salt from the bacon and the sweetness from the creamy Gouda on a beautiful baguette is comfort meets class in one delicious bite.
+Cheese and bacon appetizers are a must when planning a party menu, and you definitely want to have these on your list!
+The salt from the bacon and the sweetness from the creamy Gouda on a sliced baguette is comfort meets class in one delicious bite.

-The blend of flavors and textures, from salty to sweet, creamy to crunchy, these bacon and cheese canapé are a quick and easy appetizer to have alongside your party cheese board.
+There’s a blend of flavors and textures in these, from salty to sweet, and creamy to crunchy.
+And they’re quick and easy to have alongside your party cheese board.

 - Good for appetizer parties as well as brunch parties.